 Cleaning The Litter Robot

 Do not submerge the bonnet or the base into any liquid because they are electronic and contain metal.
-You can remove the bonnet by pressing and releasing latches on both sides of it so that it does not get wet while you are cleaning the rest of the machine.
-You want to avoid any parts of the machine that contain metal or electronics.
+You can remove the bonnet by pressing and releasing latches on both sides so that it does not get wet while you are cleaning the rest of the machine.
+You want to avoid any parts of the device that contain metal or electronics.
 You can vacuum excess cat litter if needed to prevent any litter streaking.

-The reality is that 99% of cats will adapt and use this machine without a problem if they are given the time that they need to adjust along with reassurance in the way of treats and catnip.
+The reality is that 99% of cats will adapt and use this machine without a problem if they are given the time they need to adjust, along with reassurance in the way of treats and catnip.
 Using Cat Attract or Dr. Elsey’s Precious Cat Ultra Clumping cat litter can go a long way toward attracting your cat to the box if nothing else is working.